kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - per-expression cost: 8,000,000
 - per-request cost: 800,000,000
-- per-expression timeout limit: 100 milliseconds
-- per-request timeout limit: 1 second
+- per-request timeout limit: tied to request lifetime via the request context

 The 8,000,000 figure is based around a worst case scenario of a list of 2,000,000 elements iterated through in O(n) fashion with a loop body with a cost of 4 (enough for a basic regex).
 Since basic CEL expressions have